top of page

 The transition of the Fleming Fund Fellowship alumni network to the Fleming Initiative ensures that the knowledge, partnerships and leadership built through the UK’s investment in AMR surveillance and capacity strengthening will continue to make an impact around the world.
 Working alongside national governments and international partners, the Fleming Initiative will build momentum around AMR awareness and activities and help alumni translate evidence into policy and practice – keeping antimicrobial stewardship, innovation and collaboration at the heart of global health systems.

-• The Fleming Fund is a UK aid programme managed by the Department of Health and Social Care (DHSC) and delivered through Mott MacDonald.
-Since 2015, it has supported more than 30 countries to strengthen AMR surveillance and One Health systems.
+The Fleming Fund is a UK International Development programme managed by the Department of Health and Social Care (DHSC).
+Since 2015, it has partnered with more than 30 countries to strengthen AMR surveillance and One Health systems.
 Read more at https://www.flemingfund.org/

-• The Fleming Fund Fellowship Scheme supported 185 Fellows across 20 countries, building advanced technical and leadership skills to inform national AMR policy and practice (more details).
+The Fleming Fund Fellowship Scheme has supported over 375 Fellows across 21 countries, building advanced technical and leadership skills to inform national AMR policy and practice (more details).

 A partnership between